Matt Taibbi: Twitter Files

-The third installment, released on December 9, 2022, by Taibbi, highlighted events within Twitter leading to Donald Trump's suspension from Twitter.

-The sixth installment, released on December 16, 2022, by Taibbi, described how the FBI contacted Twitter to suggest that action be taken against several accounts for allegedly spreading election disinformation.

-The ninth installment, released on December 24, 2022, by Taibbi, relates to the CIA and FBI's alleged involvement in Twitter content moderation.
+The third installment, released on December 9 by Taibbi, highlighted events within Twitter leading to Donald Trump's suspension from Twitter.
+The sixth installment, released on December 16 by Taibbi, described how the FBI contacted Twitter to suggest that action be taken against several accounts for allegedly spreading election disinformation.
+Taibbi's ninth installment, released on December 24, relates to the CIA and FBI's alleged involvement in Twitter content moderation.

-The eleventh and twelfth installments, released on January 3, 2023, are by Taibbi.

-The fourteenth installment, released on January 12, 2023, is by Taibbi.

 The fifteenth installment, released on January 27, 2023, by Taibbi, reports on the Hamilton 68 Dashboard maintained by the Alliance for Securing Democracy.

-The sixteenth installment, released on February 18, 2023, by Taibbi, reports on messages to Twitter by Maine senator Angus King and U.S. State Department security engineer Mark Lenzi expressing concern regarding Twitter accounts they deemed suspicious.

-The seventeenth installment, released on March 2, 2023, by Taibbi, reports on the Global Engagement Center which was established by the Countering Foreign Propaganda and Disinformation Act.
+The sixteenth installment, released on February 18 by Taibbi, reports on messages to Twitter by Maine senator Angus King and U.S. State Department security engineer Mark Lenzi expressing concern regarding Twitter accounts they deemed suspicious.
+The seventeenth installment, released on March 2, by Taibbi, reports on the Global Engagement Center, which was established by the Countering Foreign Propaganda and Disinformation Act.
+The nineteenth installment of the Twitter Files, "The Great Covid-19 Lie Machine, Stanford, the Virality Project, and the Censorship of "True Stories" raises questions about the government and social media censorship.

-On March 9, 2023, Taibbi appeared with Michael Shellenberger before the United States House Committee on the Judiciary Select Subcommittee on the Weaponization of the Federal Government in a hearing on the Twitter Files.
+On March 9, Taibbi testified, with Michael Shellenberger, before the United States House Committee on the Judiciary Select Subcommittee on the Weaponization of the Federal Government in a hearing on the Twitter Files.
+Several Democrats at the hearing criticized both Taibbi and Shellenberger, including Stacey Plaskett, who referred to both as "so-called journalists."

-The nineteenth installment of the Twitter Files, "The Great Covid-19 Lie Machine, Stanford, the Virality Project, and the Censorship of “True Stories” raises questions about the government and social media censorship.
+Mehdi Hasan of MSNBC interviewed Taibbi on April 6, presenting several errors in the Twitter Files reporting.
+Taibbi asserted that these errors were trivial.
+The next day, Taibbi announced he was leaving Twitter within days in response to Twitter banning links to Substack after it announced its new feature Notes, which has been characterized as a competitor to Twitter.
+Musk unfollowed Taibbi later that day.

+Taibbi received a visit from Internal Revenue Service (IRS) agents the day he testified to Congress about the Twitter Files.
+Jim Jordan, chair of the House Judiciary Committee, has demanded that IRS turn over copies of documents related to its search.

+In February 2024, Taibbi revealed that he and Musk had a falling out which culminated in Musk messaging him, "You are dead to me.
+Please get off Twitter and just stay on Substack".
+Taibbi later said Musk had been "very disappointing" on the issue of free speech.

+Political views

+Since the mid-2010s, Taibbi's reporting has increasingly focused on culture war topics and cancel culture.
+He has also criticized mainstream media and their coverage of Donald Trump and Russian interference in the 2016 United States elections.
+His writing has since polarized readers and fellow journalists.